maugenst/tabletojson/README.md

 # Issues

 Right now the table needs to be "well formatted" to be convertable.
-Tables in Html pages with not be processed.
+Tables in tables with not be processed.

 ```html